 The keycaps are advertised as doubleshot PBT, which would be a bit of a miracle at this price range.
 A quality set of PBT keycaps alone will usually set you back $40+.
 It has RGB backlighting with various patterns, profiles and adjustable brightness.
 You can also record two of your own lighting profiles with individual key color customization.

 The rechargeable internal battery provides about 20 hours of typing on a full charge and the RGB backlighting will automatically shut off when not in use to conserve battery life.

-To be frank, the Drevo Calibur barely made it.
-It probably wouldn’t have in a world abundant with wireless mechanical keyboards, but the pickings were slim.
+To be frank, the Drevo Calibur barely made the cut.
+It probably wouldn’t have in a world abundant with excellent wireless mechanical keyboards, but the pickings were slim.
 Not to say it’s a bad mech.
-It has some really nice features you just don’t normally find for $60.
+The Calibur has some really nice features you just don’t normally find in this low of a price bracket.
 That being said, I’m not a huge fan of Outemu switches.
-The next newly released wireless mech with Cherry MX or better switches will have a good opportunity to bump the Drevo from this list.
-Buy It →
+The next newly released wireless mechanical keyboard that uses Cherry MX or better mechanical switches will have a good opportunity to bump the Drevo from its top 5 spot on this list.

 We have a new addition to this list.
 The TADA68 Pro with wireless connectivity over Bluetooth 3.0.
 I had been using the popular Anne Pro as the main Bluetooth keyboard with my HTPC setup for over a year.
 However, the layout of the TADA68 Pro caught my attention and eventually lured me into a purchase.